Questions and Answers

 Q) What is Stevia?

 There are indications that Stevia (or Ca-he-he) has been used to sweeten a native beverage called mate since Pre-Columbian times.
-However, a Natural Scientist names Antonio Bertoni first recorded its usage by native tribes in 1887.
+However, a natural scientist named Antonio Bertoni first recorded its usage by native tribes in 1887.

 Q) Is Stevia safe?

 A) Stevia is an all-natural herbal product with centuries of safe usage by native Indians in Paraguay.
-It has been thoroughly tested in dozens of tests around the world and found to be completely non-toxic.
-It has also been consumed safely in massive quantities (Thousands of tonnes annually) for over the past twenty years.
+It has been thoroughly analyzed in dozens of tests around the world and found to be completely non-toxic.
+It has also been consumed safely in massive quantities (thousands of tons annually) for over the past twenty years.